linode/docs/docs/platform/update-kernel/index.md

 modified: 2018-11-08
 modified_by:
   name: Linode
-title: "How to Update your Existing Linux Kernel"
+title: "How to Update your Existing Linode's Kernel"
 contributor:
   name: Linode
 promo: no
 ---

-This guide is about updating your existing Linux kernel to a newer version.
+This guide is about updating your existing Linode's kernel to a newer version.
 For information on how to change your Linode's kernel, check out the [How to Change your Linode's Kernel guide](/docs/platform/how-to-change-your-linodes-kernel/).

 ## Which Kernel Am I Running?